-Non destructive testing (NDT) covers a wide group of techniques used to evaluate the properties of a material, part, product, weld, or system without materially affecting the integrity of the unit being inspected or investigated under the test procedure.
+Non-destructive testing (NDT) covers a broad group of techniques used to evaluate the properties of a material, part, product, weld, or system without materially affecting the integrity of the unit being inspected or investigated under the test procedure.

-The non destructive testing methods we offer are designed to comply with a wide variety of industry standards, government contracts, and military specifications.
+The non-destructive testing methods we offer are designed to comply with a variety of industry standards, unique customer requirements, government contracts, and military specifications.
 We serve many sectors, and can test metallic and composite materials from raw materials such as sheet, plate, bar, and pipe to stand-alone components.